cbroms/V4.js/docs/guide/loop.md

 loop.startLoop();
 ```

 In the example above, nothing will appear on screen, as we have not provided the loop with anything to render.
-For this, we'll need _renderers_, which will be introduced in the next seciton.
+For this, we'll need _renderers_, which will be introduced in the next section.